 - Trattoria Altrove Coron: Best pizza in Coron.

 - ATM: Coron has several working ATMs now with big withdrawal limits.
-The fee is 250 pesos.
+The pull fee is 250 peso.

-- WiFi: Most places in town have bad WiFi connections.
+- WiFi: Most places in Coron town have bad WiFi connections.
 This is gradually improving.
 For now, the best solution is a local SIM card and use your phone as a hotspot.
 We had great speeds with Globe.

 - Hygiene: Don’t drink or brush with the tap water.
 Otherwise, eat and drink to your heart’s content!

 Best Coron Day Tour Packages

-Klook has high rated Coron Palawan boat tours for very competitive prices.
+Klook has high rated Coron Palawan day tours for very competitive prices.

-Their package for the Coron ultimate tour costs 1,500 pesos ($30 USD) and includes all of the usual stops: Kayangan Lake, Twin Lagoon, Atwayan Beach, CYC Beach, and a bunch of good snorkeling locations.
+Their package for the Coron ultimate tour costs about 1,600 peso ($30 USD) and includes most of the usual stops like Kayangan Lake and Twin Lagoon, plus some good beaches and snorkeling locations.
 You also get free lunch and hotel pickup.
 This is a better price than many of the tour companies you’ll find on the street in Coron town!